Agentic Substrate Readiness

 Is the external surface governed?

 Externally detectable signals only — what an autonomous agent would see if it tried to discover, query, and convert through your infrastructure.
-The cross-pillar sub-scores on this page run on every diagnostic.
+The cross-pillar sub-scores on this page run on every Diagnostic.

-Forensic DiagnosticInfrastructure Audit
+DiagnosticInfrastructure Audit

 What’s actually inside the systems?

-The deeper-evidence variant of the diagnostic.
-With read-only admin access to the platforms the diagnostic flagged — GTM containers, AI vendor consoles, consent stack, CRM, ad platforms — we confirm from the inside what the external scan only inferred.
+The deeper-evidence variant of the Diagnostic.
+With read-only admin access to the platforms the Diagnostic flagged — GTM containers, AI vendor consoles, consent stack, CRM, ad platforms — we confirm from the inside what the external scan only inferred.
 For agentic substrate readiness specifically: prompt registries, model logs, DPIA evidence, and admin-tier configuration that has no external footprint.

 Infrastructure AuditStrategic Assessment